 - A view can be created without having base tables.
 This is possible with FORCE option.

-Read only views: The standard syntax for view is as follows:
+The standard syntax for view is as follows:

-CREATE FORCE VIEW PRODUCTS_LIST AS
+CREATE FORCE VIEW products_list AS SELECT product_description, product_price FROM products;

-- A view when it is created for update purpose, you can give INSERT,UPDATE and DELETE
+- A view when it is created for update purpose, you can give INSERT,UPDATE and DELETE operations.

 - A read only view should contain WITH READ ONLY CLAUSE.

-While updating a view, it is possible to update only one base table at a time.
+- While updating a view, it is possible to update only one base table at a time.
 When you created a view from more than one table, then it is not possible to update two tables at a time.

-What is ALTER view
+What is ALTER View

 A view with CHECK OPTION is surely help you to satisfy certain condition.
 Usually this option will be used in updatable views.